jimdis/1dv610-L3/docs/TestCases5-7.md

 ### Output:

 - Feedback: "Your message was submitted!" is shown.
-- The message appears at the bottom of the Message Board with the entered username and message.
+- The message appears at the top of the Message Board with the entered username as Author and "message" as Message, with the correct date.
 - A form for posting a message is shown.
 - The entered username is filled in as username.